Best Adoption Resource for Step-Parents and Relatives in Alberta

 Can a step-parent adopt without a lawyer in Alberta?

 Yes, in many cases.
 Alberta's Court of King's Bench provides a Self-Help Kit specifically for step-parent adoptions.
-Self-represented applicants can complete the entire court process — from filing the application to the adoption order hearing — without a lawyer, provided the biological parent either consents or the circumstances meet the legal grounds for proceeding without consent.
-Total costs for self-represented step-parent adoption typically run $500 to $1,500 (home study fees if required, court filing fees).
+Self-represented applicants can complete the court process — from filing the application to the Adoption Order hearing — without a lawyer when the required consents, notices, and court steps are in order.
+The estimated total is $500 to $3,000; confirm the current filing amount and any assessment costs.

 How long does step-parent or relative adoption take in Alberta?

-For uncontested kinship and step-parent adoptions, the process typically takes 6 to 12 months from application to the Adoption Order.
-This timeline includes the home study (4–8 weeks for clearances alone, then multiple sessions), personal service of biological parents, and court scheduling.
+For uncontested kinship and step-parent adoptions, the process is presented as approximately 6 to 12 months from application to the Adoption Order.
+The timing includes any required assessment, personal service of biological parents, and court scheduling.
 Contested adoptions take significantly longer.

 Do I need a home study for kinship or step-parent adoption in Alberta?

-Yes.
-All adoptions in Alberta require a home study, including step-parent and relative adoptions.
-If the child is already in your home under a foster or guardianship arrangement, you may already have an assessment on file that can be updated rather than completed fresh — confirm with your caseworker.
+Requirements vary.
+If a home study is required in a step-parent or relative matter, and the child is already in your home under a foster or guardianship arrangement, you may already have an assessment on file that can be updated rather than completed fresh — confirm with your caseworker.

 What is an Affidavit of Personal Service in Alberta adoption?